sungenchuang7/Cook-Off/README.md

 Simply download the whole repository and run main.py using a Python 3 interpreter.
 You need the Python package pygame to play it, so if it hasn't been installed on your computer, you need to install it first.

+# Copyright disclaimer

-*The sound track was downloaded from https://www.youtube.com/watch?v=5APLVwcWgHk&t=98s.
+The sound track was downloaded from https://www.youtube.com/watch?v=5APLVwcWgHk&t=98s.
+All images and graphs were hand-drawn.
 No copyright infringement is intended.
-All images and graphs were hand-drawn.*